-Medicaid does not require a healthy spouse to give up all of her income and property just so the needy spouse can qualify for long-term care through Medicaid.
+Medicaid does not require a healthy spouse to give up all of her income and property so the spouse needing care can qualify for long-term care through Medicaid.
 Instead, Medicaid has a set of rules called "spousal protections" that allow the spouse of a nursing home resident to keep enough income and assets to live on.
 There is variation among states' spousal protections rules, but the basic guidelines are the same in every state.

 Spouses of long-term care patients receiving Medicaid are allowed to keep all of their own income, and they may be able to keep some of their spouse's income if they need the financial support.
 The amount of money that a spouse may keep and that is exempt from the Medicaid eligibility calculation is called the "minimum monthly maintenance needs allowance" (MMMNA).

-A spouse is also allowed to keep one-half of the couple's marital assets (resources), subject to a minimum and maximum that is set by each state Medicaid agency, according to federal guidelines.
+A spouse is also allowed to keep one-half of the couple's marital assets ("resources"), subject to a minimum and maximum that is set by each state Medicaid agency, according to federal guidelines.
 The state will measure the resources of the spouse applying for Medicaid on the date that the spouse began a hospital or nursing home stay that lasted at least 30 days.

 The amount of resources that the healthy spouse (the "community spouse") is allowed to keep is called the community spouse resource allowance (CSRA), and it varies by state.
 Medicaid sets a minimum and maximum CSRA that the state CSRA fall within, but the states are allowed to choose from a wide range.

 If a spouse living in the community needs more income than the MMMNA or more resources than the CSRA, the spouse can seek a court order allowing a variation from the state agency's standard.

-If a recipient expresses an intent to return to the home, the first $536,000 in equity is excluded as a resource when calculating whether the needy spouse is eligible for Medicaid.
-(And some states choose to raise the equity limit to $802,000.)
-For instance, if you and your spouse have equity in your house worth $500,000, and no other other countable assets, and your spouse needs to go to a nursing home but plans on returning to live in the house again some day, your spouse should qualify for Medicaid.
+If a recipient thinks they will return to the home at some point, the first $688,000 in equity is excluded as a resource when the state calculates whether the needy spouse is eligible for Medicaid.
+(And some states choose to raise the equity limit to as much as $1,033,000.)
+For instance, if you and your spouse have equity in your house worth $650,000, and no other countable assets, and your spouse needs to go to a nursing home but plans on returning to live in the house again someday, your spouse should qualify for Medicaid.